 Even if you are one of those who is fitted in a fancy branded complete outfit, your practice will be no greater or smoother.

-Comfort and quality are an honourable choices, because the gear will last longer and your class be less troublesome with embarrassing costume issues.
+Comfort and quality are honourable choices, because the gear will last longer and your class be less troublesome without embarrassing costume issues.
 But beyond style and all above mentioned, I believe as yogis one should take responsibility in their choice of apparel.
 Buying attire can also be taking a political or shall I say moral stand.
 One often criticises items made in China but doesn’t take it any further.
 By the way, are really all factories politically incorrect in the land of dragons and emperors?
 I personally haven’t investigated…..
 Yet do you know in which conditions are those fancy pants you wear produced?
 Some companies publicise about how great they are at putting to work poor third world villagers and generating for the neediest an income to them to survive, omitting to decently take care of their local employees…. isn’t sustainable another great marketing tool?

 So be a yogi, forget the tight pants that will illusionary give you a small ass, yes, that is covering up again and check your gear.
 Even better, accept to sweat and that you can be wet, ecological cotton is pretty comfy versus those super synthetic tights or one other way of doing it is going second hand.
 Get real, get used!

 So chew on this and take your stand.

 It is a scorcher here in Mysore… and the sun is beaming, reason for which the fruits and vegetables are so juicy as well as luscious.
 What astounds me the most, is that hardly no salt or spices are required to make a tasty meal, just fling in the pan a couple of veggies, heat and stir them up…. there you go, a yummy dish!
 So healthier.